 Ancient practitioners traditionally used it for the health and wellbeing of their patients.
 Today, it is popular for its health-promoting qualities.
 Researchers attribute its many benefits are due to flavonoids and steroidal saponins.

 Studies have shown that Tribulus is effective in helping to protect the heart, which can be vulnerable when yin-yang is out of balance in the body.
-One study on rabbits showed that it helped to prevent damage to the heart, even when they were subjected to a poor diet.
+One study on rabbits showed that it helped to reduce the chances of damage to the heart, even when they were subjected to a poor diet.